ksalah96/n8n-Projects/README.md

 ### 🔸 REM Domestic Skip Request/
 Workflow to qualify leads, store them in Google Sheets, and notify the team for high-value opportunitie.

+### 🔸 PharmaLead Scraper/
+Automatically scrapes pharmaceutical company data in Riyadh using Apify and logs it into Google Sheets via n8n.